-In March 2020, the Company entered into a revolving equity line of credit promissory note and loan agreement with Farm Credit West for a \$15,000,000 Revolving Equity Line of Credit (the "RELOC") secured by a first lien on the Windfall Investors, LLC property.
+In March 2020, the Company entered into a revolving equity line of credit promissory note and loan agreement with the Lender for a \$15,000,000 Revolving Equity Line of Credit (the "RELOC") secured by a first lien on the Windfall Investors, LLC property.
 The RELOC matures in 2043 and features a 3-year draw period followed by 20 years of fully amortized loan payments.
-The interest rate is variable with monthly interest-only payments during the 3-year draw period and monthly principal and interest payments thereafter.

 The Supplements and RELOC provide aggregate borrowing capacity of \$130,000,000 comprised of \$75,000,000 under the Revolving Credit Supplement, \$40,000,000 under the Non-Revolving Credit Supplement and \$15,000,000 under the RELOC.
-As of October 31, 2021, the Company's outstanding borrowings under the revolving and non-revolving lines of credit were \$111,293,000 and it had \$18,707,000 of availability.
-For amounts outstanding under both Supplements, interest will begin to be charged on the date the Lender disburses principal and will continue until the outstanding indebtedness under the Supplements is paid in full with interest.
+As of October 31, 2022, the Company's outstanding borrowings under the revolving and non-revolving lines of credit were \$88,521,000 and it had \$41,479,000 available to borrow.

-The initial interest rate in effect under the Revolving Credit Supplement was 1.69% per annum, and was automatically adjusted commencing July 1, 2021 and on the first day of each month thereafter.
-The interest rate for any amount outstanding under the Revolving Credit Supplement will be based on the one-month LIBOR rate plus or minus an applicable margin.
-The applicable margin will range from 1.75% to 2.35% depending on the ratio of current assets, plus the remaining available commitment divided by current liabilities.
-On July 1, 2022, and on each one-year anniversary thereafter, the Company has the option to convert the interest rate in use under the Revolving Credit Supplement from the preceding LIBOR-based calculation to a variable interest rate.
-Any amounts outstanding under the Revolving Credit Supplement will be due and payable in full on July 1, 2026.
+The interest rate in effect under the Revolving Credit Supplement automatically adjusted commencing July 1, 2021 and on the first day of each month thereafter.
+The interest rate for any amount outstanding under the Revolving Credit Supplement is based on the one-month LIBOR rate plus or minus an applicable margin.
+The applicable margin ranges from 1.75% to 2.35% depending on the ratio of current assets, plus the remaining available commitment divided by current liabilities.
+On each one year anniversary of July 1, the Company has the option to convert the interest rate in use under the Revolving Credit Supplement from the preceding LIBOR-based calculation to a variable interest rate.
 The Company may prepay any amounts outstanding under the Revolving Credit Supplement without penalty.